emissary-ingress/emissary/reference/services/tracing-service.md

 ## The TracingService

-When enabled, the `TracingService` will instruct Ambassador to initiate a trace on requests by generating and populating an `x-request-id` HTTP header.
+When enabled, the `TracingService` will instruct Ambassador Edge Stack to initiate a trace on requests by generating and populating an `x-request-id` HTTP header.
 Services can make use of this `x-request-id` header in logging and forward it in downstream requests for tracing.
-Ambassador also integrates with external trace visualization services, including [LightStep](https://lightstep.com/) and Zipkin-compatible APIs such as [Zipkin](https://zipkin.io/) and [Jaeger](https://github.com/jaegertracing/) to allow you to store and visualize traces.
+Ambassador Edge Stack also integrates with external trace visualization services, including [LightStep](https://lightstep.com/) and Zipkin-compatible APIs such as [Zipkin](https://zipkin.io/) and [Jaeger](https://github.com/jaegertracing/) to allow you to store and visualize traces.
 You can read further on [Envoy's Tracing capabilities](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/tracing).

-A `TracingService` manifest configures Ambassador to use an external trace visualization service:
+A `TracingService` manifest configures Ambassador Edge Stack to use an external trace visualization service:

 ```yaml
 ---